Green, Yellow, Orange, And Red: What's the Difference?

 Which Color of Bell pepper is More Beneficial?

-A bell pepper's color and level of maturity depending on the length of time it spends on the plant.
+A bell pepper's colour and level of maturity depend on the length of time it spends on the plant.
 Red peppers spend the most time on the vine, making them the healthiest and sweetest.
 Compared to green peppers, red bell peppers are roughly twice as high in vitamin C and fully mature.
 Orange and yellow are average-riped, while green is the least mature.

 Health Benefits of Yellow Bell Peppers